 It all started when I got pregnant.
 When I’d forget where I was driving, why I’d opened the fridge door or struggled to find my words, I’d have a little chuckle, “Ah, pregnancy brain,” I’d laugh.

 You see, I’d read that mumnesia is a ‘thing’, thanks to all those weird pregnancy hormones.
 And although knowing my brain was functioning differently thanks to growing a new life and also that my brain cells were decreasing in preparation for bonding with my baby, it gave me some hope that this was all just a temporary thing.

 Then I had my baby.

-I can’t actually even remember the newborn phase because it was all a mushy-blur, which is pretty much how my poor sleep-deprived brain must have felt.
+I can’t actually even remember the newborn phase because it is all a mushy blur now, which is pretty much how my poor sleep-deprived brain must have felt.

 The weeks after bringing my precious bundle home from hospital were a fog, but looking back, I think this is just as nature intended.
 I was too tired to do anything other than care for my baby.
 My brain had switched on its baby tunnel vision, and switched everything else off.

 Then as the weeks turned into months and my baby started sleeping more, my brain had a chance to reboot, but unlike my computer, it didn’t function better after a sleep.
 A bit better, but not much.